anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life is not a problem to be solved, but a reality to be experienced.
+Quote: There is no scarcity of opportunity to make a living at what you love; there's only scarcity of resolve to make it happen.

-By: Søren Kierkegaard
+By: Wayne Dyer